Stores that offer used furniture include Habitat for Humanity ReStore, Goodwill, and The Salvation Army.

 Before purchasing scratch and dent furniture, be sure to inspect its condition.
 Most stores will tag the item with a note explaining its damage or defect.
-It is possible to find items that only have minor cosmetic issues, such as scratches which may be fixable.
+It’s possible to find items that only have minor cosmetic issues, such as scratches that may be fixable.

 Retailers typically don’t advertise scratch and dent items; they want customers to focus on and purchase full-retail items first.
 It’s best to call your nearest store to be sure it has an as-is section before visiting.